Parabeac/parabeac_core/README.md

   _Be sure to use Figma Components_

+  To run the widgetbook, instead of running the normal `flutter run`, you want to run `flutter run lib/main_widgetbook.g.dart`.

 # What's Next?
 Be sure to complete our [Hello World Guide](https://docs.parabeac.com/docs/hello-world-guide) or read the [docs](https://docs.parabeac.com/) so you know how to handle the code generated.